-You get one trimmed striploin steak cut right from the striploin primal.
-Choose between 200g (7.0oz) and 300g (10.5oz).
+You get one 300g (10.5oz) trimmed striploin steak cut right from the striploin primal.
 Closely trimmed into New York-style steaks.
-Striploin steaks, along with the all-time favorites ribeye and filet steaks are the most popular cuts of steak.
-If you are looking for tenderness, go for the ribeye and tenderloin steaks.
-If you're looking for a meaty and flavorful taste experience with less fat, always choose the striploin steaks.
+Superbly marbled barley-fed free-range Black Angus beef from Australia.
+If you're looking for a meaty and flavorful taste experience, your best bet is the striploin steak.
 We recommend seasoning these steaks with simple sea salt and freshly ground pepper only.
 Cook on low/medium heat and keep turning.
 Cook to medium-rare for the best taste experience.
 Check out our cooking instructions below.

 Shipping & Handling